Frijol/climate-change/GLOSSARY.md

 ## distributed generation
 local production of power, e.g. solar panels on the roofs of buildings that use the power generated for their own energy needs but can also feed back excess/draw from the grid

+## diurnal tides
+tides with one high and one low per day

 ## DoE
 Department of Energy (U.S.A.)